 (Snyder, Graydon F. (2003).
 Ante Pacem: Archaeological Evidence of Church Life Before Constantine.
 Mercer University Press. p.
 128.)

-The church is a living organism, functioning as a united body of believers.
-Just as each cell in the human body serves a specific purpose, each church member plays a vital role within the body of Christ.
-This analogy highlights the importance of each individual’s contribution to the church’s overall well-being and mission.
+The church is a living organism functioning as a united body of believers.
+Just as each part of the human body serves a purpose, each member of the church has a role within the body of Christ.
+This picture emphasizes the value of every believer’s contribution to the church’s health, growth, and mission.

 “Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ.
 For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink.
 Even so, the body is not made up of one part but of many.”